Navdeepdhillon17/dsa_java/Remove_Element/README.md

    - **Time Complexity:** O(n) – Each element is processed once.
    - **Space Complexity:** O(1) – No extra space is used.

+### **Efficiency**

+- **Time Complexity: O(n)**
+  The solution iterates through the array once, checking each element and moving valid elements to the front.
+Each element is processed in constant time, so the overall time complexity is linear.

+- **Space Complexity: O(1)**
+  The algorithm modifies the array in-place, using only a few extra variables (`k` and loop counters), so it doesn't require additional space.

+- **Why Efficient?**
+  - **In-Place:** The array is modified directly without needing extra space for another array.
+  - **Single Pass:** The solution processes each element only once, making it fast and optimal for large arrays.

+---

+This should keep the explanation simple and easy to understand for your README!

 3. **Elements Beyond `k`:**
    - The array beyond the returned length remains as it was but is ignored in the result.